-As the chief fiscal, administrative and business officer of the College, the Dean of Finance and Administration is responsible for budgets, finances, purchases, security, food services, plant operations, Human Resources, information technology, media services, and the bookstore.
+As the chief fiscal, administrative and business officer of the College, the Dean of Finance and Administration is responsible for budgets, finances, purchases, security, food services, plant operations, human resources, information technology, media services, and the bookstore.

-Human Resources & Labor Relations
+Human Resources and Labor Relations

-The Director of Human Resources & Labor Relations manages the College's human resources and labor relations operation, designs and develops human resource programs and activities, and implements new procedures and procedural revisions.
-The Human Resources Director interprets and administers labor contract agreements, administers College grievance procedures, and insures appropriate interpretation of labor rules and regulations.
+The director of Human Resources and Labor Relations manages, designs and develops human resource programs and activities, and implements new procedures and procedural revisions.
+The director interprets and administers labor contract agreements, administers College grievance procedures, and insures appropriate interpretation of labor rules and regulations.

-Continuing Education and Community Services
+The Dean of Workforce Development, Continuing Education and Community Services

-The Manager of Continuing Education and Community Services is responsible for all Extension credit and non-credit programs both on campus and the off-campus sites in Meriden and the Shoreline.
-The Manager oversees all extension credit and non-credit faculty and staff.
+The Dean of Workforce Development, Continuing Education and Community Services is responsible for the non-credit programs on campus, at the Meriden Center and at the Shoreline facility.
+The dean oversees all non-credit faculty and staff.